rahulsharmadev-community/Data-Structures-and-Algorithms/readme.md

+# `Any code of your own that you haven't looked at for six or more months might as well have been written by someone else.`
+~Eagleson's Law

-# Welcome to the world of Data Structures and Algorithms!
+## Welcome to the world of Data Structures and Algorithms!
 A place where you can discover and learn about Data Structures and algorithms.
 Whether you're just starting out and seeking a solid foundation or aiming to ace your upcoming technical interviews, Repository has got your back.
 With its user-friendly content and approachable explanations, you'll find yourself quickly grasping even the most complex problems.

 - DSA Playground takes a friendlier approach, breaking down concepts into bite-sized, easy-to-digest pieces.